Institute Staff Awards

 You will need the following three things to complete the online nomination process:

-1. Your Georgia Tech login (ID and password) to access InfoReady, the nomination system.
+1. Your Georgia Tech login You will need to sign-in with your Georgia Tech SSO to access InfoReady, the nomination system.

-2. Nomination Questions.
-Each award includes its own set of questions (between 5-6) to answer about why your nominee is worthy of the award.
-This is in lieu of you writing a nomination letter.
+2. Nomination questions answered Each award includes its own set of questions (between 5-6) to answer about why your nominee is worthy of the award.
 You can click on the award of your choice and download the questions from the supporting documents on the individual award page.

-3. One reference letter OR video of support.
-Thoughtfully consider people who can explain different aspects of the employee’s accomplishments.
-The reference or video can come from a supervisor, colleague, client, student, or other community member who was directly affected by the employee’s work.
-The goal is to fully describe, from different viewpoints, the employee’s attitude, specific behaviors, approach, and results.
+3. One reference letter OR video of support from someone other than the nominator Thoughtfully consider someone who can explain different aspects of the employee’s accomplishments.
+The letter or video can come from their supervisor, colleague, client, student, or other community member who was directly affected by the employee’s work.
+The goal is to fully describe, from a different viewpoint than your own, the employee’s attitude, specific behaviors, approach, and results.

-Reference letter: You may upload the reference letter yourself to the application or you may send the application to your letter writer through the InfoReady system for them to upload by the deadline.
+• Reference letter: You may upload the reference letter yourself to the application or you may send the application to your letter writer through the InfoReady system for them to upload themselves before the deadline.

 After You Submit a Nomination